SoftwareHeritage/swh-environment/README.md

 ### Install a swh package from sources in a container

-It is possible to run a docker container with some swh packages installed from sources instead of using lastest published packages from pypi.
+It is possible to run a docker container with some swh packages installed from sources instead of using the latest published packages from pypi.
 To do this you must write a docker-compose override file (`docker-compose.override.yml`).
 An example is given in the `docker-compose.override.yml.example` file:

 ``` yaml
 version: '2'